- Location: Hasselt, Belgium

 Town hall ‘t Scheep, home of the citizen

 Hasselt’s new town hall is a unique combination of old and new.
-The renovated barracks, which, among other things, offer space to hospitality, offices and meeting rooms, are located as an authentic facade in front of the quirky new building behind it.
+The renovated barracks, which, among other things, offer space for hospitality, offices, and meeting rooms, are located as an authentic facade in front of the quirky new building behind it.
 The new building, named ‘t Scheep (the ship) by more than 2000 Hasselaars, locates the OCMW and the various other city services under one roof.
-A challenging and well-considered association of past and present, a connection between the future and the past, integrated in the heart of the city, the town hall literally and figuratively gives public space back to the residents.
-The ground floor has been designed as a public place, completly in line with the central Limburgplein, flanked by the renovated barracks connecting to the Green Boulevard.
-The monuments’ front garden was restored to its original glory, including the original fencing.
-In addition there is the new green area in St Jozefstraat, the overhanging mirror wall reflecting urban life and the impressive roof garden on the third floor.
-This project not only serves as a catalyst of renewal in its immediate environment, but also provides new opportunities for urban development with a clear vision for the abandoned sites where the city services were previously housed.
+A challenging and well-considered association of past and present, a connection between the future and the past, integrated into the heart of the city, the town hall literally and figuratively gives public space back to the residents.
+The ground floor has been designed as a public place, completely in line with the central Limburgplein, flanked by the renovated barracks connecting to Green Boulevard.
+The monument’s front garden was restored to its original glory, including the original fencing.
+In addition, there is the new green area in St Jozefstraat, the overhanging mirror wall reflecting urban life, and the impressive roof garden on the third floor.
+This project not only serves as a catalyst of renewal in its immediate environment but also provides new opportunities for urban development with a clear vision for the abandoned sites where the city services were previously housed.

 A new meeting point

-The immediate vicinity of the building has been adjusted with a view to optimalise the embedding.
+The immediate vicinity of the building has been adjusted with a view to optimizing the embedding.
 The back of the Inno (concept store), which opens onto the new square, has been expanded with an additional entrance.
-A direct connection was made with the King Albert Gallery, through a walkway around the town hall, also serving as a patio.
+A direct connection was made with the King Albert Gallery, through a walkway around the town hall, which also serves as a patio.
 This patio creates a resting point in the city with an intimacy that feels southern.
-A key role in the story about connectivity, is reserved for the sloping glass wall of the new building floating above the barracks and providing a visual link with Limburgplein, when viewed from the green boulevard.
+A key role in the story about connectivity is reserved for the sloping glass wall of the new building floating above the barracks and providing a visual link with Limburgplein when viewed from the green boulevard.
 In the evening, the story turns and, looking from the Limburgplein, the mirrored wall collects the lights and atmosphere of the city.
-The combination of renovated – existing – buildings, new elements and targeted adjustments bring the entire urban area into the future.
+The combination of renovated – existing – buildings, new elements, and targeted adjustments bring the entire urban area into the future.
 The new town hall, for example, does not miss its impact on the cities’ fabric and the economy and additionally gives public space back to the people of Hasselt.

-The new building has three (semi) underground floors, a public zone of three floors and an upper volume with five floors.
-The parking, the bicycle parking and the technical areas are located in the underground parts.
-In the base both the counters of the city services and those of the OCMW can be found.
-Key principle of the multifunctional city counter room is openness, where experience is central.
-Youth, sport and culture are located one level higher, to ensure public flow to be slowed down somewhat, but not blocked.
-A final level within the public layer houses the mayor, the general manager and the aldermen with the cabinet staff.
+The new building has three (semi) underground floors, a public zone of three floors, and an upper volume with five floors.
+The parking, the bicycle parking, and the technical areas are located in the underground parts.
+In the base, both the counters of the city services and those of the OCMW can be found.
+The key principle of the multifunctional city counter room is openness, where experience is central.
+Youth, sport, and culture are located one level higher, to ensure public flow is slowed down somewhat, but not blocked.
+A final level within the public layer houses the mayor, the general manager, and the aldermen with the cabinet staff.
 The public services and the offices above are separated from each other – or better: connected – by the cafeteria on the third floor, which, with the meeting accommodation surrounding the roof garden, literally and figuratively function as an open meeting place.

-Border between citizen – politics – civil service fades
+The border between citizen-politics – civil service fades

-The roof garden serving as a link between various functions, the architecture of ‘t Scheep externalises the blurred border between politics and civil service.
+The roof garden serves as a link between various functions, the architecture of ‘t Scheep externalizes the blurred border between politics and civil service.
 But the border with the citizen is also being wiped out, with an aim to ensure optimal accessibility.
 The latter manifests itself both inside the building – including the multifunctional reception room – and outside the building.
-The new town hall, the renovated barracks and the intervening square invite you to meet and interact.
-It is not without reason that the ground floor of the government guard barracks offer space to the restaurants.
-In general, the open and accessible atmosphere of a real citizens’ home is created.
+The new town hall, the renovated barracks, and the intervening square invite you to meet and interact.
+It is not without reason that the ground floor of the government guard barracks offers space for restaurants.
+In general, the open and accessible atmosphere of a real citizen’s home is created.
 A warm and safe place for employees and visitors.